markfyoung0711/buckstop-refinery/README.md

 for Customers, the "customer warehouse" must have the related customer object contained in it.

 ## More About Warehouse APIs
-The unified data warehouse will be made up of several warehouse master objects, it is typical that an API (e.g. REST API) is developed to provide access to the unified warehouse (rather than raw SQL queries).
+The unified data warehouse will be made up of several warehouse master objects.
+It is typical that an API (e.g. REST API) is developed to provide access to the unified warehouse (rather than raw SQL queries).
 An example would be, there may be a Customer, Order and Sales master all interlinked by various keys.
 An API to provide Customer orders related to associated Sales would be built to query the masters and provide results to a client.
 One reason for developing APIs atop the warehouse physical storage is for caching of results so that scaling can be managed as usage of the warehouse increases.

+# More Information
+For more information about these concepts, please contact [Bonum Technologies](mailto:mark@gobonum.com)